wultra/mtoken-sdk-ios/docs/Using-Operations-Service.md

 - `deeplink` TOTP was delivered to the app via Deeplink

-## TOTP WMTProximityCheck

-Two-Factor Authentication (2FA) using Time-Based One-Time Passwords (TOTP) in the Operations Service is facilitated through the use of WMTProximityCheck.
-This allows secure approval of operations through QR code scanning or deeplink handling.

-This TOTP-based WMTProximityCheck enhances the security of the approval process, providing a robust mechanism for 2FA in the Operations Service.

-- QR Code Flow:

-When the `WMTUserOperation` contains a `WMTPreApprovalScreen.qr`, the app should open the camera to scan the QR code before confirming the operation.
-Use the camera to scan the QR code containing the necessary data payload for the operation.

-- Deeplink Flow:

-When the app is launched via a deeplink, preserve the data from the deeplink to extract the relevant information.
-When operations are loaded compare the operation ID from the deeplink data to the operations within the app to find a match.

-- Assign TOTP and Type for the Operation
-Once the QR code is scanned or match from deeplink is found, create a `WMTProximityCheck` with:
-    - `totp`: The actual Time-Based One-Time Password.
-    - `type`: Set to `WMTProximityCheckType.qrCode` or `WMTProximityCheckType.deeplink`.
-    - `timestampRequested`: The timestamp when the QR code was scanned (by default, it is created as the current timestamp).

-- Authorizing the WMTProximityCheck
-When authorization, the SDK will by default add `timestampSigned` to the `WMTProximityCheck` object.
-This timestamp indicates when the operation was signed.

-This TOTP-based WMTProximityCheck enhances the security of the approval process, providing a robust mechanism for 2FA in the Operations Service.

 ### Subclassing WMTUserOperation

 `WMTUserOperation` class is `open` and can be subclassed.
 This is useful when your backend adds additional properties to operations retrieved via the `getOperations` API.